Happy December, friends! Is it really just over three weeks until Christmas? My goodness, where does the time go? 2018 is just a blink away.

 Of the old Highland men.

-If I asked you to imagine bagpipes, I suspect the image that would come to your mind is that of the Great Highland Bagpipe of Scotland (in Gaelic, ‘piob-mhor’, meaning ‘the great pipe’).
+If I asked you to imagine bagpipes, I suspect the picture that would come to your mind is that of the Great Highland Bagpipe of Scotland (in Gaelic, ‘piob-mhor,’ meaning ‘the great pipe’).
 They are the loudest and grandest and are the most well-known and familiar to us.
 I would venture to guess that the Highland Bagpipes are, almost exclusively, the variety of pipes that you see in Scotland and here in the United States.
 But did you know that there are many other varieties of bagpipes as well?
-And did you know that bagpipes didn’t originate in Scotland?
+Did you know that bagpipes didn’t originate in Scotland?

-It is likely that it was the Romans who introduced the bagpipe to Scotland.
-In fact, the Roman Emperor Nero (37-68 A.D.) is said to have been a piper himself.
-However, others believe that invading Anglo Normans brought the instrument to Irish shores first and that the Irish then took them into Scotland.
+It was likely the Romans who introduced the bagpipe to Scotland.
+The Roman Emperor Nero (37-68 A.D.) is said to have been a piper himself.
+Others believe that invading Anglo-Normans brought the instrument to Irish shores and that it was the Irish that took them to Scotland.

 Regardless of the exact route the bagpipe took, there were hundreds of years of evolution, cultural refinement, and adaptation of this fine instrument.
 The earliest versions probably bore little resemblance to the Great Highland Bagpipe that we see today.
 They were probably more similar to whistles and flutes, which are ancient cousins of today’s bagpipe chanter (the part of the bagpipe where the melody is fingered).
-As time went on, drones (the pipes that produce a constant harmonizing note) and also bags were added, so that a constant flow of air could be produced when the bag is inflated and squeezed.
+Over time, drones (the pipes that produce a constant harmonizing note) and also bags were added, allowing for a continual flow of air when the bag is inflated and squeezed.
 Dozens of types of bagpipes exist in the world today, in nearly every corner of the globe.
-The consistency of these pipes is that they are either mouth blown (like the Highland Bagpipe) or bellows blown (like the Border pipes).
+The consistency of these pipes is that they are either mouth-blown like the Highland Bagpipe or bellows blown like the Border pipes.
 They may have any number of drones and chanters.

 A baggepype wel coude he blowe and sowne,